sanjanaa-sj/sanjanaa-sj/README.md

-## Hi there 👋
+## Hi there 👋, I'm Sanjanaa

 # 💫 About Me:
-✨ Student of life :) <br> 🌱 I’m currently learning many things, I believe that everyday is a learning opportunity.<br>🤝 I’m looking for help with Web & Software Development!<br>⚡ Fun fact: I once explained how the internet works to a 10 year old using a pizza delivery analogy and now he thinks routers are magical pizza chefs! 🍕
+✨ Student of life :) <br> 🌱 I’m currently learning many things, I believe that everyday is a learning opportunity.<br>🤝 I’m looking for help with Web & Software Development!<br>

 ## 🌐 Socials: